GOD-GAMER/for-ciabatta/README.md

    python -m bot.gui
    ```
 3. In the GUI:
+   - Choose your preferred icon style (Emoji/Symbol/Text) from the dropdown
    - Click "Setup OAuth" and follow the animated 4-step wizard
    - Enter your channel name in the sleek input field
    - Click the "??
 Start Bot" button